kamione/mri_preprocessing/README.md

 ```

 ---
-config.json is a project specfic config file, specifying how the dim2bids
+*REMARKS*: config.json is a project specfic config file, specifying how the dim2bids
 function organizes the output nifti files

 ---